electron/rfcs/text/0014-ai-prompt-api.md

 Unregisters the specified local AI handler script and terminates the associated utility process if it is running.

+`ses.getUtilityProcessForLocalAI(id)`

+* `id` string - local AI handler script ID

+Returns [`UtilityProcess`](utility-process.md#class-utilityprocess) | null - if the specified
+local AI handler script has an associated utility process running it will be returned; otherwise it returns null.

 ### localAIHandler

 > Proxy Built-in AI APIs to a local LLM implementation